vinceskahan/v5wiki/Raspberry-Pi.md

 It is possible to tweak the operating system so that it does not write to the SD as much.

-Detailed instructions are in the [guide to minimizing writes](https://github.com/weewx/weewx/wiki/Minimize-writes-on-SD-cards).
+Detailed instructions are in the Wiki article about [*minimizing writes to disk*](https://github.com/weewx/weewx/wiki/Minimize-writes-on-SD-cards).

 ### FTP